Integralist/Go-Requester/README.md

 - `go run slow-endpoint.go` (see below for an example script)
 - `curl http://localhost:8080/` (better to check via a web browser)

+> Note: you can also use `godo run --watch` to track changes and automatically re-run

 ### Slow HTTP Server

 ```go